Justin-Tan/high-fidelity-generative-compression/README.md

 The model is then trained end-to-end by optimization of a modified rate-distortion Lagrangian.
 Loosely, the model can be thought of as 'amortizing' the storage requirements for an generic image through training a learnable compression/decompression scheme.

 ## Note
 The generator is trained to achieve realistic and not exact reconstruction.
+It may synthesize certain portions of a given image to remove artifacts associated with lossy compression.
 Therefore, in theory **images which are compressed and decoded may be arbitrarily different from the input**.
 This precludes usage for sensitive applications.
 An important caveat from the authors is reproduced here:

 > "_Therefore, we emphasize that our method is not suitable for sensitive image contents, such as, e.g., storing medical images, or important documents._"